spawnmarvel/azure-arm-104/3_compute/vm_simple_win/readme.md

 "adminUsername": {
             "value": null
         },

+# 08.01.2021 If you have made a template in the portal and done edited it as mentioned above, there is more fun done.

+# In the template file we introduced (could remove the null param in the parameters file).
+  "customPrefix": {
+            "type": "string",
+             "defaultValue": "testit2vms",
+            "metadata": {
+                "description": "name or prefix used for unique name generator" }
+        },

+# That is used for:
+# networkInterfaceName
+# networkSecurityGroupName
+# publicIpAddressName
+# virtualMachineName
+# virtualMachineComputerName

+# With a function like this:
+# "defaultValue": "[concat(parameters('customPrefix'),'-nic-')]"

+# In the parameters file we removed:
+# networkInterfaceName
+# networkSecurityGroupName
+# publicIpAddressName
+# virtualMachineName
+# virtualMachineComputerName
+# " Since this will now come from the customPrefix

+# example for template (same for all the above mentioned) has
+"networkInterfaceName": {
+            "type": "string",
+            "defaultValue": "[concat(parameters('customPrefix'),'-nic')]"
+        },
+# parameters do not have this parameter now, it is removed it was null, so either we had to give that from ps1 input (many params then for ps1) or keep it hardcoded

+# 12.01.2022, you can toggle between subnets in paramters

+"subnetName": {
+            "value": "default"
+        },

 ```

 ### 4 Run deploy_vm_simple.ps1 for testing with -WhatIf, change to -Verbose for actual deploy